 Susan Meyer: Swimming Hole, 2010, laser cut acrylic, H-O scale figures and aluminum, 10” x 7” x 7”

-Susan Meyer: unité d’habitation, 2009, laser cut acrylic, H-O scale figures, aluminum, wood, video and sound, dimensions variable
+Susan Meyer: Together, 2008, Laser cut acrylic, H-O scale figures, wood, video and sound, dimensions variable